About Statistics Iceland

 The division of social statistics comprises four departments.
 Data on education, culture and media is collected and produced in the department of education and culture.
 The department of labour market and social statistics deals with statistics on employment, living conditions and social matters, health and gender.
 The population statistics department produces demographic and population statistics.
 The department of wage statistics collects and produces data on wages, earnings and labour cost.
 The Director of the social statistics division is Hrafnhildur Arnkelsdóttir.

-The resources division is responsible for support of and services for the operation of Statistics Iceland and comprises of three departments, operation and finance, surveys and IT and dissemination.
-Surveys conducts researches and collects data for the production of statistics within Statistics Iceland.
+The resources division is responsible for support of and services for the operation of Statistics Iceland and comprises of three departments, operation and finance, data collection and IT and dissemination.
+Data collection conducts researches and collects data for the production of statistics within Statistics Iceland.
 IT and dissemination provides statistical information for the public, is responsible for publishing and web management, and for the operation and the development of the IT-system of the institution.
 The resources and services division also deals with IT development, methods, standards and classifications.
 The Director of the resources division is Elsa Björk Knútsdóttir.

 Research unit.
 According to amendments in the Act on Statistics Iceland and official statistics (47th article law no 98/2009) Statistics Iceland shall operate an individual research unit separated from other statistical operations.
 The Research Unit hast the same access to Statistics Iceland‘s data as external users and is subject to the same rules on access to information as external users.
 The research unit shall monitor the Icelandic economy and make economic forecasts for public disclosure.
 The same rules apply in the publication procedure of research unit data as other official statistics.
 Other parties are not allowed access to the data prior to disclosure except in special circumstances and the respective party is bound by confidentiality.
 Such exceptions shall be publicly announced.
 While preparing the fiscal budget, specialists in the Ministry of Finance get access to a draft economic forecast prior to publishing due to iteration of information from the budget affecting the forecast.
 The Ministry of Finance is bound to confidentiality regarding the draft economic forecast.
 Should the Research Unit be granted access to undisclosed statistical data the Ministry of Finance does not get access to the forecast until the data in question has been officially published.
 The research unit appertains to the Director-General.